geocode-matt/Team-Profile-Generator/README.md

   Please email the project owner (mlindenx@email.com) for contribution information.

   ## Tests
-  Please run npm run test in the command line to view tests.
+  Please run 'npm run test' in the command line to view tests.

   ## Questions
   Please send any questions/concerns/comments to: mlindenx@gmail.com